tanselbay1/castle-game/README.md

 ## Things We Learned From This Project

-+ Peer Review
++ Using pull requests to peer review code
 + Git branch workflow
 + Working with people in different time zones
 + Using Trello to organize a project and work with Agile(Kanban for this case) Methodology
 + Some of team members weren't active for personal reasons and we worked as a team to recover them
-+ Organizing tem voice meetings
++ Setting up team meetings on discord
-+ Planning and deciding game features
++ Planning and deciding game features(same like stand-up meetings)
-+ Using EsLint and Prettier for keeping team's code style consistent and best practices
++ Using ESLint and Prettier for keeping team's code style consistent and best practices
-+ ES6 Module(Reusable code blocks); splitting code for maintainability and readability
++ ES6 Module(Reusable code blocks); code separation for maintainability and readability
 + Using Webpack; dist, src folders